 Selling a business is not easy.
-There are many things that can prevent a buyer from looking at your business.
-You’ll need to market it, and market it well.
-Here are 5 common mistakes and how to avoid them.
+Many things can prevent a Buyer from considering your business, so you’ll need to market it well.
+Here are five common mistakes and how to avoid them.

-1. It is unclear exactly what is being sold.
+1. It is unclear exactly what is for sale.

-What goes with your business when you are selling it?
-Are you selling just your name and phone number, or are you including all of your equipment and assets?
-A buyer will want to know all of these things.
-Make a list of all the fixtures, furniture, and equipment that go with the business.
+When you sell your business, what is included?
+Are you selling your name and phone number or including all your equipment and assets?
+A Buyer will want to know all of these things.
+Make a list of all the fixtures, furniture, and equipment that accompany the business.

-If any items are not being sold make sure this is stated clearly at the first meeting and why not.
-Preferably remove the items completely from the business.
-If vehicles are included, make sure they are roadworthy and have smog clearances.
+If any items are not for sale, make sure this is stated clearly at the first meeting and why not.
+Preferably remove the items entirely from the business.
+If vehicles are included, ensure they are roadworthy and have smog clearances.
 Know their value.

-To do: Clarity is important.
+To do: Clarity is essential.
 Make your sales intentions clear.

-2. Failure to explain to the buyer the real value in the business opportunity.
+2. Failure to explain the real value of the business opportunity to the Buyer.

-Buying a business is a big decision at the best of times and it’s critical to be clear about the business being sold, its financial performance, its history, the types of customers that buy from the business, the number of employees and their role and so much more.
-If the sale includes real estate, check the real estate title to make sure it the scope of the property and its value are clear.
+Buying a business is a big decision at the best of times, and it’s critical to be transparent about the business being sold, its financial performance, its history, the types of customers that buy from the business, the number of employees and their roles, and so much more.
+If the sale includes real estate, check the title to make sure the scope of the property and its value are clear.

 - Do any of the buildings need repair?